 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the Board of Trustees on 6 December 2022 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees and signed on its behalf by:

+P Thorn

-P Thorn Chair of Trustees
+Chair of Trustees

+Date:

-INDEPENDENT AUDITORS' REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF COX GREEN SCHOOL
+INDEPENDENT AUDITOR'S REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF COX GREEN SCHOOL

 Opinion